SESYNC-ci/sesync-ci.github.io/_posts/2018-09-08-raster-change-analysis.md

 Visual inspection suggests some change areas especially visible in the false color composite towards the coast in the South East part of the study area.
-The next step will be to quantitavely assess where changes occur.
-We will use specific spectral bands combinations (indices) to focus on specific features from the ground.
+The next step is to quantitavely assess where changes occur.
+We use specific spectral bands combinations (indices) to focus on specific features from the ground.

 ### Generating Indices from the original bands: NDVI